PeaBrane/gpt-helmet/README.md

 ## Overview

-This project uses the DeepSeek-V3 model from Together AI to analyze emergency department narratives and classify helmet status:
+This project uses the DeepSeek-V3 served by Together AI to analyze emergency department narratives and classify helmet status:
 - 1: Helmet worn
 - 0: No helmet worn
 - 2: Cannot be determined from narrative